-In certain states, safety precautions are instituted requiring motor to prevent pedestrians and non-bus occupants from being injured in a school bus accident, states have instituted safety precautions that must betaken by drivers in the vicinity of school buses.
+In certain states, safety precautions are instituted requiring a motor to prevent pedestrians and non-bus occupants from being injured in a school bus accident, states have instituted safety precautions that must be betaken by drivers in the vicinity of school buses.

 In the unfortunate event that a school bus accident in Fort Lauderdale occurs, it is important to find an injury attorney in Fort Lauderdale who specializes with this type of case.
 Fault and injury are difficult factors to ascertain and negligent parties may never be brought to justice if the damage is not properly assessed.

 If you were a third-party driver that collided with a school bus, you will seek primary recovery through your own insurance company due to Florida’s no-fault laws.
 However, you may be able to bring a claim against the owner of the bus if your injuries are serious enough.
 As a pedestrian, school bus passenger, or the parent of a child on the bus, the first question you should ask after a harmful school bus accident is whether the bus was from a private or public school.

 The seemingly minor detail of public vs. private will make all the difference in the defendant, timeline, and filing requirements of your claim.
 If the school bus involved in the accident is from a private school, the owner of the school may be legally responsible for victims’ damages.
 You will have four years from the date of the crash to bring your claim against the private company.
 A public-school bus, on the other hand, falls under government liability.